-The Dormouse survey will be undertaken between July 2016 and May 2017 inclusive.
-To date the survey has run since July 2016 when all dormouse tubes were installed, with four subsequent checks for evidence of dormouse in August, September, October and November 2016.
-The survey was carried out by Carmen Jones MIEEM and Dyfrig Jones licensed by Natural Resources Wales to undertake dormouse work, Licence Number 52740:OTH:SA2014.
+The Dormouse survey was undertaken between July 2016 and July 2017 inclusive.
+The survey was carried out by Carmen Jones MIEEM and Dyfrig Jones licensed by Natural Resources Wales to undertake dormouse work, Licence Number 71365a:OTH:SA:2016

 The survey was undertaken using a nest tube methodology.
 Nest tubes were installed in habitats previously assessed as being suitable for colonisation by dormice as previously reported following the Extended Phase I Habitat Survey of the site.